This post was updated on Oct 13, 2023

-While most people have been ignored at some point in their life, that doesn’t diminish the fact that being given the silent treatment can be an extremely painful experience.
+While most people have been ignored by someone to one degree or another in their lives, that doesn’t diminish the fact that being given the silent treatment can be an extremely painful experience.
 In fact, it can even be considered a form of emotional and psychological manipulation and abuse.
+The impact on your sense of self worth can also affect your self-esteem and your self confidence.

 If you are having a hard time maintaining your emotional health when being ignored, consider contacting a remote relationship coach.
 In the meantime, keep on reading to learn why being ignored hurts and what you can do about it.